wzv5/T-Clock/README.md

 **T-Clock Redux** in an enhanced fork of [Stoic Joker's T-Clock 2010](http://www.stoicjoker.com/TClock/)
 with ISO week number support, bug fixes and the ability to use Windows default calendar and ToolTip.

-The Original T-Clock written by Kazubon in the early 90's was a popular classic that was on the edge of extinction when Windows started going 64bit. ...
+T-Clock *(called TClock)*, originally written by Kazubon in the early 90's, was a popular classic that was on the edge of extinction when Windows started going 64bit. ...
 Stoic Joker simply chose not to let that happen.
-And now it's up to us to continue his tale.
+And now it's up to us to continue their tale.

 If you don't mind to read lots of text, and want to know more about T-Clock and it's history: [check this page out!](http://greggdeselms.com/tclock.html) *(thanks Gregg)*